 - Vegan and Gluten-Free– so it can be enjoyed by almost everyone!
 And unlike store-bought marmalades, this recipe is certified free of preservatives, additives, and chemicals.
 So even kids and toddlers can enjoy this all-natural treat without any worries!

 - Customizable– another perk of making from-scratch recipes is your control over the ingredients used.
 Make it as sweet or as tangy as you like it to be.
-Mix it with other citruses like bergamots, mandarins, grapefruits, or add ginger or cinnamon.
-Whatever takes you fancy!
+Mix it with other citruses like bergamots, mandarins, and grapefruits, or add ginger or cinnamon.
+Whatever takes your fancy!

 - Budget Friendly– Lastly, making it yourself would cost less than buying branded, organic marmalades off the shelves.
 So next time you see those plump, juicy oranges in the farmer’s market, buy them in bulk and make a delicious citrus preserve at home!